July 3, 2025

 International standards

-Each market has unique compliance requirements that impact how patient data is handled, secured, and shared.
+Each market has unique compliance requirements that impact how health data is handled, secured, and shared.
 Navigating cybersecurity and data protection in medical software development requires a deep understanding of these regional standards.

 This is the main globally recognized standard setting the framework for developing both SiMD and SaMD, with: